dstuessy/ssh-util/README.md

 * **PROMPT** -- the regular expression for the script to identify that the user has logged in (OPTIONAL).
 Default value is "\$\s*"
 * **REMOTEDIR** -- the remote directory to which the script should navigate.

 **Note:** The above example contains identical formatting with a practical version.
-Each configuration should be separated by a new line, and HAS to start with ALIAS as the property/key on its first line.
+Each configuration should be separated by a new line, and has to start with ALIAS as the property/key on its first line.
 Otherwise the script will skip to the next set of config properties.
 **Note:** For security purposes, the PASS value can be omitted.
 The script will then ask for one when prompted.